-Unless exempted (see Exemptions Section on previous page), a Heritage Alteration Permit (HAP) addressing development guidelines (see Development Guidelines section) must be approved prior to undertaking any of the following activities within the Abbott Street and Marshall Street Heritage Conservation Areas, as shown on Map 23.1:
+Unless exempted, a Heritage Alteration Permit (HAP) addressing conservation and development guidelines (see Conservation and Development Guidelines section) must be approved prior to undertaking any of the following activities within the Abbott Street and Marshall Street Heritage Conservation Areas, as shown on Map 23.1:

-- Construction of, addition to, or external alteration of a building or structure. - Demolition of a building or structure.
+- Construction of, addition to, or external alteration of a property or structure. - Demolition of a property or structure.